smathev/qmk_userspace/keyboards/fingerpunch/sweeeeep/keymaps/smathev/KEYMAP_LAYOUT.md

 1. **Start with NORTO layer**: It's optimized for Danish typing
 2. **Learn home row mods**: Keep fingers on home row, use pinky/ring for GUI/ALT
+3. **Use Chordal Hold**: Press mod-tap + opposite hand key for instant hold activation
-3. **Use casemodes**: They're incredibly useful for coding and writing
+4. **Use casemodes**: They're incredibly useful for coding and writing
-4. **Practice layer switching**: Get comfortable with thumb-activated layers
+5. **Practice layer switching**: Get comfortable with thumb-activated layers
-5. **Double-tap space**: Quick way to exit any casemode
+6. **Double-tap space**: Quick way to exit any casemode
-6. **OLED feedback**: Watch the OLED to see which modifiers/layers are active
+7. **OLED feedback**: Watch the OLED to see which modifiers/layers are active

 ---